There are many reasons why your AC system freezes up.

 Low refrigerant—A frozen system can be a result of a refrigerant leak.

 - Weakened solder joints

 How long your equipment has been installed and the location of the leak play a role in whether you should repair or replace your AC system.

-Dusty evaporator coil—Over time, the evaporator coil becomes dirty and leads to issues resembling a clogged filter.
-You’ll progressively get lower airflow until your unit freezes or halts cooling.
-You’ll need to contact Service Experts Heating & Air Conditioning to repair the issue.
+Dusty evaporator coil—Over time, the evaporator coil becomes dirty and creates issues resembling a clogged filter.
+You’ll progressively receive lower airflow until your equipment freezes or halts cooling.
+You’ll need to contact Service Experts Heating & Air Conditioning to take care of the issue.

 Defective blower motor or relay—A blower motor running at the wrong speed or not running at all can lead to freezing.
-It can also be intermittent, going at maximum speed and decelerating after it gets too hot.
-Or a relay can make it work one time and not the next.
-In either case, you will need to call Service Experts Heating & Air Conditioning to correct the problem.
+It can also be intermittent, running at top speed and decelerating after it gets warm.
+Or a relay can force it to work one time and not the following time.
+In either case, you will need to get in touch with Service Experts Heating & Air Conditioning to correct the problem.

 Booking yearly AC maintenance or heat pump maintenance might help you avoid this problem.
 Our professionals will meticulously check and clean your unit, which often allows us to pinpoint minor issues before they cause huge problems.